mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     like amount of rest.
 Some specialized avians can increase this to minutes or even hours equal to Endurance.
 - Species with glider membranes cannot gain altitude while flying.
-    They descend one metre every time they move forwards and cannot use more than one minor action for flying movement in a round.
+    They descend one meter every time they move forwards and cannot use more than one minor action for flying movement in a round.
 - Species that float using gasbags or some other method do not